danilobjr/notes/README.md

 # Notes

-An app to organize your notes in a beautiful way and learn React + Redux + Typescript
+An app to organize your notes in a beautiful way and learn React, Redux and Typescript

 ![Alt text](notes.png?raw=true "Notes")